FROM clause (JPQL / Criteria API)

 SELECT c1, c2 FROM Country c1 INNER JOIN c1.neighbors c2

-In JPQL, JOIN can only appear in a FROM clause.
-The INNER keyword is optional (i.e. INNER JOIN is equivalent to JOIN). c1 is declared as a range variable that iterates over all the Country objects in the database. c2 is declared as a join variable that is bound to the c1.neighbors path and iterates only over objects in that collection.
+In JPQL, JOIN can appear only in a FROM clause.
+The INNER keyword is optional (that is, INNER JOIN is equivalent to JOIN). c1 is declared as a range variable that iterates over all the Country objects in the database. c2 is declared as a join variable that is bound to the c1.neighbors path and iterates only over objects in that collection.

-You might have noticed that this query is equivalent to the previous neighbors query, which has two range variables and a WHERE clause.
-However, this second query form that uses a join variable is preferred.
-Besides being shorter and cleaner, the second query describes the right and efficient way for executing the query (which is using a full range outer loop and a collection limited inner loop) without relying on DBMS optimizations.
+You might have noticed that this query is equivalent to the previous neighbor query, which has two range variables and a WHERE clause.
+However, this second form of the query, which uses a join variable, is preferred.
+Besides being shorter and cleaner, the second query describes a more direct and efficient way to execute the query (using a full-range outer loop and a collection-limited inner loop) without relying on DBMS optimizations.

 SELECT c, p.name FROM Country c JOIN c.capital p